 2. Paragraph 2.7 of the Original Agreement and Paragraph 7 of Amendment #2 shall be deleted in their entirety.

-3. Paragraph 3.3 of the Agreement is amended by adding the following paragraph:
+3. Paragraph 3.3 of the Original Agreement as amended by Amendment #2 is amended by adding the following paragraph:

 “Upon commencement of the De-Gassing Period, LRCI shall pay a de-gassing fee of $_________ per day in lieu of any other lease payments as set forth herein.
 The de-gassing fees will be invoiced monthly and payable in accordance with the terms of Article 8.”